 - 1 cup semisweet chocolate chips

-Heat over to 350F.
-Grease bread pan with rich, creamery butter.
+Heat oven to 350F.
+Meanwhile, grease a bread pan with rich, creamery butter.
 Mix together dry ingredients (flour, baking soda) and set aside.
 In stand mixer beat butter and sugar together.
 Next add eggs, followed by pre-mashed bananas.
-Slowly add flour mixture and if the mix is still too wet, add small amounts of flour as you go.
+Slowly add flour mixture and if the mix is still too wet.
+Next, add small amounts of flour.
 Finally stir in chocolate chips.
 Bake for approximately 60-75 minutes; check if the bread is baked thoroughly by testing with a toothpick in the center.
 If the toothpick comes out dry, the banana bread is done.

-The nice thing about this recipe is that you can use the general base and then add whatever you like to the mix: nuts, blueberries or chocolate chips, which is what I used because chocolate are delicious.
-It might not make someone who has just been saddled with eight children feel better, but it’s certainly not going to hurt either.
+The best part about this recipe is that you can use the general banana bread base and then add whatever you like to the mix.
+So, use nuts, blueberries or chocolate chips – which I used because chocolate is delicious.
+It might not make someone who has just been saddled with eight children feel better, however it’s certainly not going to hurt either.

 Cromulence: 10 The Barons (boo!) out of 10

 Octuplets Banana Bread Recipe From: Eight Misbehavin’ (The Simpsons Season 11 – Episode 7)